yoinaseem/BookManager/README.md

 # CRUD API Development

 ## Book Management System
-Developed using Laravel with MySQL for handling database.
+Developed using Laravel 10.32.1 with MySQL Workbench for handling database.

 ## API Endpoints
 POST /books: accessible through the create post form on the index page OR through the create link in the navbar. <br>